Vollinger0/esm/development.md

 ### done

+- [x] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
 - [x] update scenario should provide a sync function so that only the real changes are copied, to avoid data-redownloads.
 - [x] add more epmclient functions, especially the sync event announcements.
 - [x] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.